Step 4: Learn a New Mindfulness Meditation

-Ride the Wild Horse: A Mindfulness Meditation Exercise
+Ride the Wild Horse: A Meditation for Remaining Mindful Even When Fearful

 Our feelings often seem like a wild horse, full of fear and uncontrolled energy.
 The only way to accept and tame these feelings is to take up the reins and learn how to ride them.